 With the help of a flashlight, tripod, and some long exposures, landscapes transform after dark.
 Use ambient light and show the starry skies.
-Or create a light trail or illuminated subject with a flashlight or headlamp.
+Or create a light trail or illuminated model with a flashlight or headlamp.

 Make the Most of the Sun

 Add a little sparkle with a sunstar.
-Try a narrow aperture like f/16 or f/22.
+Use a narrow aperture like f/16 or f/22.
 Then frame your shot so the sun is partially blocked, as by a tree, building, or mountain peak.
 These two components create sunstars!

 Landscapes Don’t Have to Be Horizontal